Updated on the 25th January 2022

 We are stocking more brands, including Natural instinct and have much bigger stock at our Wellness centre to cater for all our patients.

-By nature, written prescription are not for urgent medications and do not justify a visit to be collected in lockdown time.
-Pharmacies (online or not) will accept only original prescription from you or emailed certified version from us.
+Pharmacies (online or not) will only accept original prescription from you or emailed certified version from us.

 Pharmacies will not accept prescription by email from you.
 This is part of fraud prevention procedures.
 We will therefore not email prescriptions to you.